 False Choice 2: If we don’t put in the new pipeline we will lose hundreds of new jobs.

+Jobs are the dominant narrative of industry.
+When we argue jobs, we are arguing on their turf.
+We don’t get a chance to talk about our values of the dignity of human life, and health and fairness.
 While it seems logical that a project will create jobs, this statement frames the jobs question as an absolute.
 Either we get these jobs or we will have zero jobs.
 It fails to ask what other jobs are available with similar investments, or what quality jobs we want.
+Or even what jobs at the cost to our planet.
 Jobs are the new crack cocaine offered by corporations.
 Job creation was a lynchpin in the Trump campaign.
 You hear companies pitting states against each other to locate new plants for the sake of huge tax concessions, regulation suspensions, and other benefits.
 We see this with Trump’s bid to bring back coal mining jobs.
 Aren’t there better paying, healthier, and safer jobs than coal mining?

 Today, renewable energy jobs can provide this opportunity.
 We live in the Saudi Arabia of wind.
 Wind Energy jobs are growing at 20% and Solar at 12 times the national job growth rate.
 They require similar skills as pipelines.
-The question should always be what kind and quality of jobs, for how long, and at what cost?
+The question should always be how are our values supported and what kind and quality of jobs, for how long, and at what cost?